dynamsoft-docs/code-parser-docs/introduction/index.md

 1. Initialize license

     Before you begin, you must set up a license that allows you to use DCP.
-Please [contact Dynamsoft Support Team](https://www.dynamsoft.com/Company/Contact.aspx) to obtain a license.
+You can visit https://www.dynamsoft.com/customer/license/trialLicense?utm_source=github&product=dcp&package=js to get your own trial license good for 30 days.

 2. Create Code Parser instance